-April 22, 2016—The Plasma Protein Therapeutics Association (PPTA) stands together with the global primary immunodeficiency community to promote World PI Week, a global campaign aimed to raise awareness and improve diagnosis and treatment of PID.
+April 22, 2016—The Plasma Protein Therapeutics Association (PPTA) stands together with the global primary immunodeficiency community to promote World PI Week, a global campaign aimed to raise awareness and improve diagnosis and treatment of PI.

 The unique nature of rare diseases, as well as the plasma protein therapies requires constant vigilance to promote awareness and protect therapeutic availability.
 In both Europe and the U.S., PPTA collaborates with patient organizations such as the International Patient Organisation for Primary Immunodeficiencies (IPOPI), the Immune Deficiency Foundation (IDF), and the Jeffrey Modell Foundation (JMF) through stakeholder meetings, publications and advocacy events.

 In addition, FIND-ID, a national physician driven network in Germany designed to foster cooperation among hospital physicians, private medical practices, immunodeficiency centers and patient representatives.
-The objective of FIND-ID is to improve early diagnosis and effective treatment of PID.
+The objective of FIND-ID is to improve early diagnosis and effective treatment of PI.

-PPTA works diligently to protect patient access to life-saving plasma protein therapies.
+PPTA works diligently to protect patient access to lifesaving plasma protein therapies.
 In addition, it is engaged in a broad range of regulatory issues and administers standards programs that help to ensure their safety and quality.

 Plasma protein therapies enable PI patients to lead active, productive lives.
 Despite remarkable progress, there is much work to be done.
 World PI Week shines a much-needed spotlight on the important needs of PI.
 For more information about World PI Week, visit www.worldpiweek.org.